Charter of Liberties

-The Charter of Liberties was generally ignored by monarchs, until in 1213 Stephen Langton, Archbishop of Canterbury, reminded the nobles that their liberties had been guaranteed over a century prior in Henry I's Charter of Liberties.
+The Charter of Liberties was generally ignored by subsequent English kings, until in 1213 Stephen Langton, Archbishop of Canterbury, reminded the nobles that their liberties had been guaranteed over a century prior in Henry I's Charter of Liberties.

 Background

 Henry I of England, nicknamed Beauclerc, was the fourth and youngest son of William I (William the Conqueror) by his queen Matilda of Flanders.
 The name Beauclerc was given because Henry was well educated, being able to read and write Latin, and possessed a knowledge of English law and natural history.
 He had received 5,000 pounds of silver from his father, but no land holdings.
 He used this to purchase a district in the Cotentin Peninsula in Normandy for 3,000 pounds from his brother Robert of Normandy.
 Robert had been left the Duchy of Normandy by their father, but needed money.
 Various political intrigues occurred in France, which led to the imprisonment of Henry for two years by his brother William II, then King of England.
 In 1096, Robert left Normandy for the First Crusade.
 Henry swore fealty to William, who took over Normandy in Robert's absence.
 William was killed in a hunting accident on 2 August 1100.
 (Henry was present on this hunting trip.)
 With William dead and Robert absent, Henry claimed the English crown.